mallollaa/TASK-Django-Apps-And-Templates/README.md

 # Task

-## Project Setup
+## 1. Project Setup

-1. Fork and Clone this [repository](https://github.com/JoinCODED/TASK-Django-Apps-And-Templates).
+- Fork and Clone this [repository](https://github.com/JoinCODED/TASK-Django-Apps-And-Templates).
-1. Setup and activate your virtual environment.
+- Setup and activate your virtual environment.
-1. Install Django.
+- Install Django.
-1. Create a `.gitignore` file for your project.
+- Create a `.gitignore` file for your project.
-1. Create a requirements.txt file.
+- Create a requirements.txt file.
-1. Start a Django Project.
+- Start a Django Project.

-## Return a Basic Template
+## 2. Return a Basic Template

-1. Create a templates folder in the root of your project directory.
+- Create a templates folder in the root of your project directory.
-1. Add a HTML file inside your templates folder called index.html (you can using a previous html file with bootstrap).
+- Add a HTML file inside your templates folder called index.html (you can using a previous html file with bootstrap).
-1. Add a template class view to your url patterns to a path called `home` with the name `index`.
+- Add a template class view to your url patterns to a path called `home` with the name `index`.

-## Create an App with a View
+## 3. Create an App with a View

-1. Create an app called news.
+- Create an app called news.
-1. Register the news app.
+- Register the news app.
-1. Add another template (html file) called news.html.
+- Add another template (html file) called news.html.
-1. Create a view function and return the news.html template.
+- Create a view function and return the news.html template.
-1. Add your view function to the urlpatterns with the path `news` with the name `news-home`.
+- Add your view function to the urlpatterns with the path `news` with the name `news-home`.

+## 4. Add Static and Media

+- Create a stylesheet for simple styling (like background color and font colors)
+- Update your settings to include `static url` and `static root`
+- Load static files in your templates
+- Link your stylesheet to your template

-## Push Your Code
+## 5. Push Your Code

 Commit and push your code to github.